 (DFAS), Indianapolis, an Infantry squad leader and a section sergeant with the

 Indiana National Guard, and a Psychological Operations Tactical Team Leader with

 the 7th Group, Army Reserve.

 In October of 2005, his vehicle was struck with an IED and he was medically evacuated to Landstuhl, Germany where he was stabilized.
 He was later transported to Brooke Army Medical Center (BAMC), Fort Sam Houston, Texas on November 2, 2005.
 His injuries are 35% Total Body Surface (TBS) burns, 100% face and scalp burns, the loss of both ears and a portion of his nose.
 Complete amputation of right pinky and thumb, amputation down to the first joint of the remaining three fingers, fingertip amputation of all four fingers of the left hand.
 He also suffered severe muscle loss and damage to the right arm and shoulder.
-Jerald’s breast plate was forced into his stomach during the blast, which resulted in the loss of 1/3 of his small intestines and 1/4 of his stomach.
-Upon evacuation from Iraq, he was wounded by gun shots to the rear upper right leg.
+Jerry’s breast plate was forced into his stomach during the blast, which resulted in the loss of 1/3 of his small intestines and 1/4 of his stomach.
+Upon evacuation from Iraq, he was wounded by gun shots to his rear upper right leg and right shoulder.
 He also fractured his spine in three places along the L4 and L5 lumbar region.